fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 But now the `connection$` Observable is handling the event.
 How can we access arguments to the event handler without an event handler?

-The Observable passes those values along to us.
+Fortunately, the Observable passes those values along to us.
 The stream of connection events is really a stream of arguments to the event handler.
 Each time the connection event occurs, the Observable pushes an arguments